Noise from neighbours can be irritating, annoying or at worse, very disturbing. Find out how we deal with noise complaints about noisy neighbours.

 Most noise problems can be resolved by having a polite conversation.
 People do not always know their noise is disturbing others.
 A polite chat is always the best first option.

-If your neighbours don't take any notice of your conversation, our Environmental Health team may be able to help.
+If you cannot resolve the situation informally, our Environmental Health team may be able to help.

 How to report a noise complaint

 You can make a report anytime day or night using our online service.